Connect with us

 6. The British Airways has its own engineering branch to maintain its aircraft fleet, this includes line maintenance at over 70 airports around the world.

-BA maintain an impressive range of aircraft in our extensive facilities.
+BA maintains an impressive range of aircraft in our extensive facilities.
 Based in the UK, BA team of 2000 highly skilled engineers working across 30 hangar bays can execute any requirements you have, from a rapid response casualty unit through to major maintenance and structural repairs.
 BA are focused on safety, delivery, reliability and value.

 7. British Airways purchased the internet domain ba.com in 2002 from previous owner Bell Atlantic, ‘BA’ being the company’s acronym and its IATA Airline code.

-BA, one and the same as ba.com and one of the simplest-to-remember websites in the business: ba.com.
+BA, one and the same as ba.com and is one of the simplest-to-remember websites in the business: ba.com.

 That’s Bell Atlantic’s site – or at least it was before Martin Lock got involved.
 He was marketing and e-commerce director for Excel Airways, while heading UK e-commerce for British Airways, he realized it was crucial for the airline to own the web address ba.com.